 - Transport Scotland: Glasgow - Edinburgh Completing the M8

-With thanks to Andrew, Allan McPhail, Ian Phillips, John Prentice, Michael Pritchard, Gerry McKenna and Stephen Jones for information on this page.
+With thanks to Thomas Saunders, Andrew, Allan McPhail, Ian Phillips, John Prentice, Michael Pritchard, Gerry McKenna and Stephen Jones for information on this page.